Sharly-Chess/sharly-chess.github.io/docs/plugins/france/index.en.md

 # Plugins French competitions

-These plugins are useful for arbitinng competitions in France.
+These plugins are useful for arbitrating competitions in France.